LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 {% include image.html class="caption-bottom"
   url="/assets/images/33_sunsetcity.png"
- description="The night is always darkest before Early Access”
+ description="The night before Early Access”
 %}

 Ladies and gentlemen, it’s almost curtain time!
 We’ve been rehearsing for months with a limited audience.
 Now we’re about to take this show on the road.
 Bring it to the masses, as it were.